systemd/mkosi/README.md

   directly in the image context with the final root directory in place, without any `$SRCDIR`/`$DESTDIR` setup.

+* `mkosi.mksquashfs-tool` may be an executable script.
+If it exists is is called instead of `mksquashfs`.

 * `mkosi.nspawn` may be an nspawn settings file.
 If this exists it will be copied into the same place as the output image file.
 This is useful since nspawn looks for settings files